Raybeam/zartan/README.md

 the site if any are available.
 If not then more proxies are created.

 The clients of zartan should always provide an older_than parameter to the GET API.
-If your clients frequently have to wait for a proxy, but in less time than the older_than parameter that they request, then you have your number of proxies and number of scraper workers tuned well.
-Tune the number of proxies, number of scraper workers and `older_than` parameter based upon how quickly you need your scraping done against your risk levels for getting blacklisted.
+If your clients only have to wait a short time for a proxy then you have your configuration tuned well.
+Tune the number of proxies,
+number of scraper workers and `older_than` parameter based upon how quickly you need your scraping done against your risk levels for getting blacklisted.